Get stories and expert advice on all things related to college and parenting.

 Also known as long-distance learning, this term refers to classes taken remotely, away from the college which offers the classes.
 These often include online classes.

-When a student leaves a course during the Add/Drop grace period, it’s referred to as dropping.
-There is no penalty for dropping a course during the grace period.
-Students may decide to drop because they are overwhelmed by their course load will be too heavy or they may want to switch to a different class.
-This is different than withdrawing, which comes after the add/drop period is over.
+When a student leaves a course during the add/drop grace period, it’s referred to as dropping.
+There is no financial or academic penalty for dropping a course during the add/drop period.
+Students may drop a class because they feel their course load will be too heavy or they may want to switch to a different class.
+This is different from withdrawing (see below), which happens after the add/drop period is over.

-Most Bachelor’s Degrees require a student to complete a combination of specific courses and electives.
+Most bachelor’s degrees require a student to complete a combination of specific courses and electives.
 Electives are courses the student chooses to take from a list of offerings that fulfill general education requirements, or any courses outside the student's major.

 The staff of professors and instructors at a university.

-Stands for Free Application for Federal Student Aid.
-This is the first step in applying for financial aid.
-All colleges require students who'd like to be considered for financial aid to complete the FAFSA form.
+This stands for Free Application for Federal Student Aid.
+Completing this online form is the first step in applying for financial aid.
+All colleges require students who'd like to be considered for financial aid to complete the FAFSA every year.

 A social organization for college men.
 Many fraternities operate their own houses where members live and host events.

 A student who is taking a full course load, typically 12 or more credits.